The page has been translated by Gen AI.

 Table.
 ServiceWatch OpenAPI Endpoint Information

-1. Download the Agent file from the URL where you can download the Agent file for ServiceWatch.
+1. Download the Agent file from the URL that provides the Agent file for ServiceWatch.

 Color mode

-2. The Open Telemetry Collector Agent file for ServiceWatch can be checked as follows.
+1. The Open Telemetry Collector Agent file for ServiceWatch can be found as follows.

 • Extract the Agent file for ServiceWatch.